This hearty and comforting doenjang jjigae is made with an assortment of seafood.

 It’s been over 5 years since I last posted a doenjang jjigae(된장찌개) recipe, which is a staple stew made with fermented soybean paste, doenjang.
-It was a very basic doenjang jjigae recipe, that I made with fatty pork, but a very popular one.
-Head over thereif you like meat in your stew.
+It was a very basic doenjang jjigae recipe with fatty pork, but a popular one.
+Head over there if you like meat in your stew.
 This time, I made a variation made with seafood.

 The most important ingredient in doenjang jjigae is obviously doenjang.
 Doenjang is traditionally homemade, but most households buy commercially available doenjang these days.
 For many years, we were lucky enough to have doenjang that my mother-in-law made.
 It was the best doenjang!
-Now that she’s unable to make it, I usually resort to locally made home-style doenjang that’s sold at some Korean markets.
-If unavailable, I get one of the major brands.
+Now I make my own doenjang.
+When I’m out of my homemade doenjang, I usually resort to premium doenjang from Korea, but if none of these is an option for you, check out my Pantry Staples post for a major brand you can find at Korean markets or on-line.

-We all know by now a good Korean stew requires anchovy broth, and it doesn’t take much time to make it.
-Make a habit of using anchovy broth in your stew.
+We all know by now a good Korean stews are usually made with anchovy broth, and it doesn’t take much time to make it.
 Dry anchovies last a long time in the freezer.
+Doenjang jjigae is also commonly made with ssalddeumul (쌀뜨물), water from rinsing rice.
+Or you can simply use water.
+All the seafood in this recipe will give you a flavorful base for the stew.

 A small trick you can use for doenjang jjigae is to use a small amount of vinegar at the end.
 It will brighten the doenjang taste, making the stew even more delicious!